cambiotraining/spatial-transcriptomics/index.md

   - If you are not able to attend this prerequisite course, please work through our [Unix command line materials](https://cambiotraining.github.io/unix-shell/) ahead of the course (up to section 7).
 - A working knowledge of R ([course registration page](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-introRbio)).
   - If you are not able to attend this prerequisite course, please work through [our R materials](https://cambiotraining.github.io/intro-r/) ahead of the course.
+  - It would be beneficial to have some experience with single-cell RNA-seq analysis in R, for example by attending our [single-cell RNA-seq course](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-singlecell-rna-seq) or working through [our single-cell RNA-seq materials](https://cambiotraining.github.io/single-cell-rnaseq/).

 <!-- Training Developer note: comment the following section out if you did not assign levels to your exercises -->